Tomershigani/The-humen-factor-in-Data-science-/README.md

 homophobia, such as "homosexuality is immoral."

 Using Python, we analyzed the results of the questionnaire, assigning each participant a grade that ranked their degree of belief in negative stereotypes, degree of belief in positive stereotypes, and homophobia rank.
-We then used linear regression to explore the correlations between these factors.
+We then used statistical methods such as linear regression to explore the correlations between these factors.

 This project highlights the importance of considering the human factor in data science, particularly when it comes to issues of bias and discrimination.
 By examining the beliefs and attitudes of participants, we gain a better understanding of the social and cultural factors